Gluten Free Trifle

 Getting a store-bought gluten-free sponge cake isn’t an option where I live, so I needed to make one for my trifle.
+You’ll find the recipe for my gluten free trifle sponge in the recipe card below.
 But if grabbing a nice, fresh gluten free cake from the supermarket is an option for you, then by all means do that.

 And if you like the look of this trifle but don’t need it to be gluten free, you can easily substitute a regular sponge cake for the gluten free one, and do everything else the same.